hadley/adv-r/Functionals.md

 ### Group apply

-In some sense, `tapply()` is a generalisation to `apply()` that allows for "ragged" arrays, where each row can have different numbers of rows.
-This often comes about when you're trying to summarise a data set.
+You can think about `tapply()` as a generalisation to `apply()` that allows for "ragged" arrays, where each row can have different numbers of rows.
+This is often needed when you're trying to summarise a data set.
 For example, imagine you've collected some pulse rate from a medical trial, and you want to compare the two groups:

 ```R
 pulse <- round(rnorm(22, 70, 10 / 3)) + rep(c(0, 5), c(10, 12))